 So I tried to drill another hole 90 degrees to my first

-hole, and broke another drill bit, probably because I hit the remnants of my broken
+hole, and broke another drill bit, probably because I hit the remnants of the

 drill bit from the first attempt.

-If I wanted to try drilling a third hole through my shaft, I'd have to get a new shaft first.
+If I wanted to try drilling a third hole through the shaft, I'd have to get a new shaft.

 But in my quest to eliminate creaks, I had just glued that shaft into the lower wheel!